 Infinite scrolling in Blazor

-Infinite scrolling is a way to automatically loads data when you reach the end of the page.
-It allows you to continue scrolling indefinitely.
-The method is often used in social media feeds or blogs.
+Infinite scrolling is a technique that automatically loads data when you reach the end of the page, allowing you to scroll indefinitely.
+It is commonly used in social media feeds and blogs.

 In this post, we'll create a Blazor component that you can use like the following: